 What Does a Clinical Dental Assistant Do?

-How Much Time Does It Take To Become a Clinical Dental Assistant?
+How Long Will It Take Me To Become a Clinical Dental Assistant?

-What Are the Requirements To Become a Certified Dental Assistant?
+What Are the Requirements for Becoming a Certified Dental Assistant?

-In order to become a Certified Dental Assistant, you’ll need to pass the three components of the Dental Assisting National Board (DANB) Certification Exam, which include Radiation Health and Safety, Infection Control, and General Chairside.
-You’ll also need to complete at least two years of work experience (or a minimum of 3,500 hours accrued over a two to four year period).
+To become a Certified Dental Assistant, you’ll need to pass the three components of the Dental Assisting National Board (DANB) Certification Exam and meet the work experience requirements of the DANB.
+The three components of the DANB Certificate Exam include Radiation Health and Safety, Infection Control, and General Chairside components.
+You’ll also need at least two years of work experience (or a minimum of 3,500 hours accrued over a two-to-four-year period).

 In most cases, dental assistants work a full-time schedule of 40 hours per week.
 However, there are some that work a part-time schedule.
 Most of your hours in this role will occur during the day, but some dental offices are open in the evenings and on weekends, so you may be asked to work some of these shifts.

 Where Will I Work as a Clinical Dental Assistant?